 Mercy is God’s supply system for every need everywhere.
-Mercy is that kindness, compassion, and tenderness that is a passion for suffering with or participating in, another’s ills or evils to relieve, heal, and restore.
-It accepts another freely and gladly as they are and supplies the needed good of life to build them up and to bring to peace and keep them in peace.
+Mercy is that kindness, compassion, and tenderness that is a passion for suffering with or participating in another’s ills or evils to relieve, heal, and restore.
+It accepts another freely and gladly as they are and supplies the needed good of life to build them up, bring them to peace, and keep them in peace.
 (2)

 On Attaining Perfection

 That is, we are perfect in God’s eyes when we are merciful!
 This mercy is demonstrated when we love our enemies and pray for those that persecute us (Matthew 5:43-47)

 Two Kinds of Judgment